fizenyong/hw-dhcp-snooping/README.md

 ```
 4. Deliver the commands rendered of `inventory/cli-dhcpsnoop-en.j2`
 5. Verify the dhcp snooping state by `disp dhcp snooping configuration`
+6. (Optional) Validate the network state by AEtest testcase

 ## Parsers
 * TextFSM parser using textfsm CLI table
 * Genie parser using inherited MetaParser class and schema

+## Validation and Testcase
+* AEtest testcases (reporter data as Nornir Result)
+* Diff of json structured network state data